The short version:

 - how to zip a file using python

-- how to play an mp3 in python
+- how to play an mp3 in python (though it didn’t work on Windows, yolo).

 But most importantly I learned how a file upload may work by typing it, along with how to decode that on the server side easily.